Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Incremental Learning

 \subsection{Dynamically increase the client's pool}

-For this setup, we splitted the CIFAR100 dataset into 5 different groups with non-overlapping labels.
-Each group held 20 different clients with random samples within the labels range.
+For this setup, we split the CIFAR100 dataset into five groups with non-overlapping labels.
+Each group held 20 different clients with random samples within the label range.
 Then, we allowed only one group of labels to be trained for 200 iterations.
-Afterwards, we increased the pool of clients with a new group each 200 iterations, monitoring the global accuracy of the models over time.
-In Figure \ref{fig:sce1}, we can observe that \texttt{FedJETs} is not affected if the entire set of clients is not present from the outset; its gating function develops adaptively, without compromising its ability to capture the old distributions.
+Afterward, we increased the pool of clients with a new group each 200 iterations, monitoring the global accuracy of the models over time.
+In Figure \ref{fig:sce1}, we can observe that \texttt{DDOME} is not affected if the entire set of clients is not present from the outset; its gating function develops adaptively, without compromising its ability to capture the old distributions.
 In contrast, \texttt{Fed-Mix} drops its performance by approximately 4\% compared to the original results in Table \ref{tab:comparison}.